sannawag/data_driven_pitch_corrector/README.md

 [http://homes.sice.indiana.edu/scwager/images/survive_4_back_cqt.npy.zip](http://homes.sice.indiana.edu/scwager/images/survive_4_back_cqt.npy.zip)
 and place it in `./Intonation/realworld_data/raw_audio/backing_tracks_wav`.

-More generally, the program can be run either for training, testing, or auto-tuning by setting the boolean args `--run_training`, `--run_training`, and `--run_autotune`.
+More generally, the program can be run either for training, testing, or automatic pitch correction by setting the boolean args `--run_training`, `--run_training`, and `--run_autotune`.
 In the case of training and testing, the dataloader takes as input in-tune singing, detunes the notes of the vocal track, and learns to predict the de-tuning amount.
-In the case of autotuning, the program takes as input real-world performances, predicts corrections for them, and synthesizes the output.
+In the case of automatic pitch correction, the program takes as input real-world performances, predicts corrections for them, and synthesizes the output.

 Multiple other settings and parameters are available in the argument parser in `rnn.py`.